Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 !!! info "The backup process for large games may take a long time."

-A 100GB game may take around 10 minutes to backup under ideal circumstances on a system using a SATA SSD (we consider this the 'baseline').
+A 100 GB game may take around 10 minutes to backup under ideal circumstances on a system using a SATA SSD (we consider this the 'baseline').

 More realistically, probably in the realm of 12-13 minutes, depending on: